fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cluster-topology/csi-topology.md

     }
     ```

-3. Label your Kubernetes nodes with labels that correspond to the `Labels` from the previous step.
+1. Label your Kubernetes nodes with labels that correspond to the `Labels` from the previous step.
 For example:

     ```text
     kubectl label node <nodeName> topology.portworx.io/zone=zone-0
     kubectl label node <nodeName> topology.portworx.io/region=region-0
     ```

+1. Apply the StorageCluster spec with the following command:

+    ```text
+    kubectl apply -f <storage-cluster-yaml-file>
+    ```

-4. Specify the placement strategy by defining the `nodeAffinity` in your Pod or StatefulSet.
+1. Specify the placement strategy by defining the `nodeAffinity` in your Pod or StatefulSet.
 For example:

     ```text
     spec: